-□ 7.
-Switch on the transmitter, connect the charged motor battery and switch on the ESC.
+□ 6.
+Slide the pushrod connectors over the pushrods.
+Switch on the transmitter, connect the motor battery and switch on the ESC.
 Center the rudder and elevator trims.
-If necessary, remove the servo arms and reinstall them perpendicular to the centerline of the servo.
-Reinstall the servo arm screws.
+Install the servo horns on the servos.

+☐ 7.
+Center the elevator and rudder, then tighten the 3mm screws in the pushrod connectors.
+Trim off the excess pushrod wires 1/4" [6mm] past the pushrod connectors.

 ■ 8.
-Center the elevator and rudder, then tighten the set screws in the pushrod connectors.
-Trim off the excess pushrod wires 1/4" [6mm] past the connectors.

-9. Mount the aileron servo in the wing.
-Connect a 6" [150mm] aileron servo extension to the receiver.
+Mount the aileron servo in the wing.
+Use CA to harden the threads.
+Plug a 6" [150mm] aileron servo extension into the receiver.
 Connect the aileron servo to the servo extension and switch on the transmitter and ESC.
 Center the aileron servo trim.

-□ 10.
-Install a two-arm servo arm with both holes 5/16" [8mm] from the center of the arm.
+□ 9.
+Install a two-arm servo arm with holes 7/16" [11mm] from the center of the arm.